-- 1. Insert the recovery CD in the CD-ROM drive and turn on the programming device. - To boot from recovery CD, press the ESC key at the BIOS message: Press <F2> to enter Setup.
-After completing the initialization a boot menu screen appears in which you can select the device to be booted from. - 3.
-Select "ATAPI CD-ROM Drive". - 4.
-Select "Boot for CD-Recovery" in the screen "Microsoft Windows 98 Startup Menu". - 5.
+- 1. Insert the Recovery CD into your CD-ROM drive and start the device. - 2.
+To boot from the Recovery CD, press the ESC key when the BIOS message:

+Press <F2> to enter Setup is displayed.
+On the completion of initialization, a "Boot Menu" appears. - 3.
+Select the "CD-ROM Drive" with the cursor. - 4.
+Select "1.
+Boot for CD-Recovery" in the screen "Microsoft Windows 98 Startup Menu". - If the hard disk has not been installed, first select "2.
+Boot for FDISK, FORMAT or Windows-Setup (Section 8.2.3). - 5.
 You have to confirm the "SIEMENS End User License Agreement" with the F8 function key.
-Pressing ESC allows you to decline the agreement and cancels the installation. - In the next screens you can select the components which are to be copied from the CD to the hard disk.
-At the very least it is necessary to copy the folder "I386" to install or setup Windows 2000.
+Pressing ESC allows you to decline the agreement and cancels the installation. - 6.
+In the next screens you can select the components which are to be copied from the CD to the hard disk.
+At the very least it is necessary to copy the folder "I386" to install or setup Windows 2000. - 7.
+Select the drive for data transfer.
+The selected drive is not the installation drive for Windows.
+For the Windows setup, you need an available disk space of approximately 500 MB on the installation drive for Windows.